earl-stephens/koroibos/README.md

 ## Initial Setup

 Clone this repository to your computer.
 Once it has been cloned, run `bundle`.
-After bundling, run `rake db:{create,migrate,seed}`.
+After bundling, run `rake db:{create,migrate}`.
+Next, seed the database by running `rake import:olympians`.

 ## Running Tests